 The LEILAC pilot plant

 In October 2016 the project passed its pre-FEED study.
-A final investment decision was taken in mid-2017.
-The pilot was completed on time and under budget in early 2019.
+A final investment decision was then taken in mid-2017.
+Despite being a first-of-a-kind pilot, the dedication of the partners and contractors involved enabled the pilot to be built on time and on budget in 2019.

 With the commencement of operations, initial trials of the LEILAC pilot are extremely promising and the technology is working as expected.
 The pilot’s trials have either used a slip stream of the host plant’s raw meal, or used raw meal or limestone trucked in from a variety of different sources for different testing campaigns, stressing the reactor as much as possible with short and long runs, heating the steel to above 1000°C. While still to be pushed to its full capacity, the pilot can separate CO2 at a rate of around 18000 tonnes per year, the equivalent to the annual emissions of around 8000 cars.

 To accelerate further development, LEILAC will deliver a techno-economic roadmap.
 It has also undertaken comprehensive knowledge sharing activities including a visitor centre at the pilot.
 In order to reach the required emissions reductions by 2050, CCS and CCU will need to be applied to a vast majority of the cement and lime kilns, depending on the achievements of the other CO2 reducing initiatives mentioned before.
 LEILAC is uniquely placed to demonstrate a solid technology to support Europe to achieve these targets in a timely, effective, and efficient manner.
 (See the FAQ for more information).